PacketLab/packetlab.github.io/docs/imc_demo.md

 ---
 ## For Other Interested Attendees
-For other interested attendees that could not attend the demo, you will need to set up the PacketLab software package on your local machine to try out the package.
+For other interested attendees who could not attend the demo, you will need to set up the PacketLab software package on your local machine to try out the package.
 We provide the following options:

 **Try-it-out Special Bundle** We provide a **Try-it-out special bundle** (for a selected set of OS/arch) that would alleviate you from the full installation steps required to set up the PacketLab software package on your local machine.
 The steps to use the bundle are as follows:
 1. Download the special bundle based on your OS/arch: [Linux/amd64](https://packetlab.web.illinois.edu/release/special_bundle/pktlab-special.linux.amd64.zip), [MacOS/amd64](https://packetlab.web.illinois.edu/release/special_bundle/pktlab-special.macos.amd64.zip), and [MacOS/arm](https://packetlab.web.illinois.edu/release/special_bundle/pktlab-special.macos.arm.zip).